awdriggs/blackjack/README.md

 ##Program Structure##
 Build a Deck
-A deck is an array of card objects.
-Each Deck with have 52 cards Each card is an object.
-It has suit, face_value, numeric_value, and visibility, initially set to false (hidden)
+A deck is an object, containes an array of card objects with 52 cards Each card is an object.
+It has suit, face_value, numeric_value, and visibility, initially set to false (hidden) //is this needed?

 ###Hand###
 Object, build with a constructor, protoype behaviors